hackbinghamton/CybersecurityWorkshop/sql-injection/introToSQLInjections.md

 ## Preventing SQL Injection Attacks

-SQL Injection attacks are incredibly common, and have been the driving force behind many of the large data breaches you might have heard about in recent years.
+SQL Injection attacks are incredibly common and have been the driving force behind many of the large data breaches you might have heard about in recent years.
 In 2019, it is reported that 25% of breaches started with a SQL Injection attack.

 The reason SQL Injection attacks are so common is mainly due to two factors:
 * There is a significant prevalence of SQL Injection vulnerabilities throughout many web applications